-Brucejack location, geology and mineralisation
+Brucejack location, geology, and mineralisation

-The site is largely underlain by volcano-sedimentary rocks belonging to the lower jurassic hazelton group, which overlay volcanic arc sedimentary rocks of the upper triassic stuhini group along the westernmost part of the property.
+The site is largely underlain by volcano-sedimentary rocks belonging to the Lower Jurassic Hazelton Group, which overlay volcanic arc sedimentary rocks of the Upper Triassic Stuhini Group along the westernmost part of the property.

 Most of the mineralisation at the project is contained in sub-vertical vein, stockwork and subordinate vein breccia systems.
-The vein /stockwork systems are positioned relatively continuously along strike, and possess both parallel and discordant relationships to stratigraphy.
+The vein /stockwork systems are positioned relatively continuously along strike and possess both parallel and discordant relationships to stratigraphy.

-Six major mineralisation zones were identified in the region, namely Bridge, Valley of the Kings (VOK zone), West, Gossan Hill, Shore and SG.
+Six major mineralisation zones are identified in the region, namely Bridge, Valley of the Kings (VOK zone), West, Gossan Hill, Shore and SG.
 Of these, the VOK zone holds the highest grade of gold mineralisation.

 Brucejack gold mine reserves